hashicorp/terraform/.github/CONTRIBUTING.md

 GitHub issue where the Terraform team has already participated.
 We _are_ grateful for all contributions however, and will give feedback on pull requests as soon as we're able.

+### PR Checks

+The following checks run when a PR is opened:

+* Contributor License Agreement (CLA): If this is your first contribution to Terraform you will be asked to sign the CLA.
+* Tests: tests include unit tests and acceptance tests, and all tests must pass before a PR can be merged.
+* Test Coverage Report: We use [codecov](https://codecov.io/) to check both overall test coverage, and patch coverage.

+-> **Note:** We are still deciding on the right targets for our code coverage check.
+A failure in `codecov` does not necessarily mean that your PR will not be approved or merged.